Young child on a phone

 Shortly after the change was announced, Twitch’s art category was inundated with AI-generated photorealistic nudes, causing many in the community to complain.
 Per TechCrunch, just days after Twitch’s sweeping update was announced, “depictions of both real and fictional nudity are banned on Twitch again [but] streamers will still be able to show nudity in Mature-rated games.”

-Even when Twitch’s community guidelines prohibited “sexually explicit content or activities,”7 the reality was that the platform was rife with sexual content.
-It could be found in abundance through gaming streams of titles like VRChat and Dead or Alive Xtreme 3.
+Even though Twitch’s community guidelines prohibit “sexually explicit content or activities,” the reality is that the platform is rife with sexual content.
+It can be found in abundance through gaming streams of titles like VRChat and Dead or Alive Xtreme 3

-Twitch users can easily access explicit content, including nudity and sexual acts.
-Any user can find links to adult websites via the chat and streamer bio pages.
+Beyond users easily finding explicit content through game streams, including nudity and sexual acts, you can also find links to adult websites from other users in chat and streamer bio pages.

 Mature content on Twitch: What is ASMR?